Clan Macdonald of Sleat: 18th century

 The 7th baronet was notable among Macdonald chiefs in refusing to join the 1745 Jacobite rising.
-His voiced his reasoning to Macdonald of Clanranald, stating the uprising was inopportune, with the chance of any success remote.
+He voiced his reasoning to Macdonald of Clanranald, stating the uprising was inopportune, with the chance of any success remote.
 A and A Macdonald noted that he would have also been grateful to the reigning House of Hanover, for the restoration of the clan's estates, which had been forfeited in the last rebellion.
 During the rising the 7th baronet raised two Independent Highland Companies for the Government cause.
 The 7th baronet died in Bernera, in 1746, and was buried at Kilmore, in Sleat.
 He was succeeded by his eldest son, Sir James.

 The 8th baronet suffered from ill health as a child and while still comparatively young he was injured in a hunting accident.
 He attempted to regain his health in a warmer climate, when he left the British Isles for Italy, in 1765.
 His health, however, finally failed him in 1766, when he died in Rome, where he was buried.
 He was succeeded by his brother, Alexander, who was at the time, an officer in the Coldstream Guards.
 A and A Macdonald described the 9th baronet as being of a completely different temperament than that of his older brother.
 They described his tastes as "if note wholly English, at least entirely anti-Celtic".
 The 9th baronet raised the rents upon his estates, and evicted many of the poorer tenants from their holdings.
 During his chiefship, several tacksmen in Skye and Uist gave up their leases and emigrated.
 When Boswell and Johnson visited Skye in 1773, they encountered an emigrant ship, filled with tacksmen and their tenants, about to set sail.
 In 1776, the 9th baronet was made Lord Macdonald in the Peerage of Ireland.
 In 1777, he offered to raise a regiment on his estates, which the Government accepted.
 The regiment was named the 76th Regiment of Foot (Macdonald's Highlanders) and was 1,086 men strong; 750 of whom were from the baronet's lands on Skye and North Uist.
 The Macdonalds were well represented in the officers of the unit with men from the families of the Macdonalds of Glencoe, Morar, Boisdale and others.
 The regiment embarked for New York, in 1779, and served with distinction the American Revolutionary War.
 It returned home, and was disbanded in 1784.
 In 1794, the baronet raised three volunteer companies in Skye and Uist, for the defence of the country and relief of the regular army.
 He married Elizabeth Diana, eldest daughter of Godfrey Bosville of Gunthwaite, (in the County of York, England).
 He died comparatively young, in 1795, and was succeeded by his eldest son, Alexander Wentworth.